Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 What are some ways to disable a hidden camera?

 Disabling a hidden camera is not advisable, because police will take fingerprints of the device as soon as they are notified of it.
-Instead, cover it with a towel or blanket.
-Depending on the situation, destroying the device could be dangerous.
+If you can’t leave the location, cover it with a towel or blanket.
+Depending on the situation, destroying the device could endanger you.

 Conclusion

-While detecting a hidden camera means you can cover it up or leave the premises, never attempt to disable, remove, or turn it off yourself.
-Fingerprints will need to be obtained upon the arrival of the police, so try not to touch, wipe, or interfere with it in any way in the meantime.
+While detecting a hidden camera means you can cover it up or leave the premises, never attempt to disable, remove, or turn it off.
+Police obtain fingerprints for investigations, so try not to touch, wipe, or interfere with it in any way in the meantime.